tandronescu/tandronescu.github.io/_posts/2019-05-03-Communication-Base-Station.md

     image:
 ---

-As part of the University of Waterloo Robotics Student Design Team, I undertook a project to construct a communication base station capable of tracking a moving rover robot and transmitting information via antenna to it.
+As part of the University of Waterloo Robotics Student Design Team, I undertook a project to construct a communication base station capable of tracking a moving rover robot and transmitting information to it via antenna.
 This was a multidisciplinary project combining aspects of mechanical, electrical and software engineering into one.

 ## Mechanical